Sid Kemp is a business consultant and author of 10 books on project management and business success.

 Many Types of Averages

-Some people think that there is only one way to calculate an average: We add up all the items, and divide by the total number of items.
+Some people think that there is only one way to calculate an average: We add up all the items and divide by the total number of items.
 In statistics, that is actually one of three common types of averages, and it is called the mean.
 There are also the median and the mode.
 Even people familiar with statistics may think that there are only three types of averages.
 But, actually, there are at least a dozen more.

-For example, in Olympic sports that are judged, the final score is calculated this way: Eliminate the highest and lowest scores, then take the mean average the rest of the scores.
+For example, in Olympic sports that are judged, the final score is calculated this way: Eliminate the highest and lowest scores, then take the mean average for the rest of the scores.
 This eliminates bias coming from judges from one's home country and one's primary rival.
 That is a special type of average.

 The PERT average, which counts the likely score as four times more likely than the optimistic time or the pessimistic time, is another type of centering average.
-It is based on a simple idea, that the likely event is, indeed, more likely than the extreme events.
+It is based on a simple idea that the likely event is, indeed, more likely than the extreme events.
 Four times more likely was chosen based on statistical theory, working with the normal curve and standard deviation.

 Table #1: Calculating the PERT Average Time for a Task

 The PERT Chart

 Oddly enough, the PERT chart is almost never seen anymore, even though it is the central piece of every detailed project schedule.